LibraryOfCongress/bagit-java/README.txt

 a bad thing.

 RELEASE NOTES:
+Changes in 4.5:
+1. Adds support for bag-info.txt values that contain line terminators.

 Changes in 4.4:
 1. Attempt to correct for unicode normalization form in filepaths.
 Note: Java has problems dealing with differences in unicode normalization form